infrahq/infra/docs/sources/okta.md

 ![okta_create_token](https://user-images.githubusercontent.com/5853428/124652451-0276f600-de51-11eb-9d22-92262de76371.png)
 ![okta_api_token](https://user-images.githubusercontent.com/5853428/124652864-787b5d00-de51-11eb-81d8-e503babfdbca.png)

-### Add Okta secrets to the Infra registry deployment
+### Add Okta secrets to the Infra deployment
 The Okta client secret and API token are sensitive information which cannot be stored in the Infra configuration file.
-In order for Infra to access these secret values they must be stored in Kubernetes Secret objects **in the same namespace that the Infra registry is deployed in**.
+In order for Infra to access these secret values they must be stored in Kubernetes Secret objects **in the same namespace that the Infra is deployed in**.

 Create [Kubernetes Secret objects](https://kubernetes.io/docs/tasks/configmap-secret/) to store the Okta client secret and API token (noted in steps 4 and 5 of `Create an Okta App` respectively).
 You can name these Secrets as you desire, these names will be specified in the Infra configuration.

 #### Example Secret Creation
-Store the Okta client secret and API token on the same Kubernetes Secret object in the namespace that Infra registry is running in.
+Store the Okta client secret and API token on the same Kubernetes Secret object in the namespace that Infra is running in.
 ```
 OKTA_CLIENT_SECRET=jfpn0qwiQPiMIfs408fjs048fjpn0qwiQPiMajsdf08j10j2
 OKTA_API_TOKEN=001XJv9xhv899sdfns938haos3h8oahsdaohd2o8hdao82hd
-kubectl -n infrahq create secret generic infra-registry-okta --from-literal=clientSecret=$OKTA_CLIENT_SECRET --from-literal=apiToken=$OKTA_API_TOKEN
+kubectl -n infrahq create secret generic infra-okta --from-literal=clientSecret=$OKTA_CLIENT_SECRET --from-literal=apiToken=$OKTA_API_TOKEN
 ```

 ## Add Okta Information to Infra Configuration